Introduction to Python

 {1, 10, 11.2, 5, 5.3, 6.6, 7, 8.8, 'item0', 'item4', 'item5', 'item6'}

-Or by using the discard()
+Or using the discard()

 method